harfbuzz/harfbuzz/README.python.md

 And then run `meson setup` and make sure that `Introspection` is reported enabled in output.

+If you are building with Visual Studio, it is recommended that Visual Studio 2019 or later is used for this build, for the best build experience.

 Compile and install.

-Make sure you have the installation lib dir in `LD_LIBRARY_PATH`, as needed for the linker to find the library.
+Make sure you have the installation lib dir in `LD_LIBRARY_PATH` (or the installation DLL dir in `PATH` for Windows systems), as needed for the linker to find the library.

 Then make sure you also have `GI_TYPELIB_PATH` pointing to the resulting